posteo/show_pgp_mime/README.md

-# A Roundcube-plugin to force-display pgp/mime ciphertext
+# Roundcube webmail plugin to show PGP/MIME encrypted messages

-This Roundcube-plugin forces Roundcube to display the encrypted part of pgp/mime-formatted messages as text/plain.
+This Plugin makes Roundcube webmail <http://roundcube.net/> show the encrypted part of pgp/mime-formatted messages as text/plain.

 Tools like Mailvelope <https://www.mailvelope.com/> can handle multiparted messages fine, but only if they can get their hands on it.